Navy Petty-Officers School: Legitimate

-Each year about 10,000 youths signed up to enter as regular students, of whom around half were admitted and given scholarships for courses of study such as electronics, aeronautics, management, marine engineering (mecánico naval), radio operation, meteorology, and oceanography.
+Each year about 10,000 boys, all high school graduates signed up to enter as regular students, of whom around half were admitted and given scholarships for courses of study such as electronics, aeronautics, management, marine engineering (mecánico naval), radio operation, meteorology, and oceanography.
 The students lived in the complex from Monday through Friday, taking 8 to 10 hours of classes per day.
 The degrees could be completed in up to three years of studies, with the students receiving the degree of técnico ("technician"), with the option of continuing either as naval servicemen, professional army, or air force NCOs or working elsewhere either in the public or private sector.
+Those chosen to join the Navy were welcomed as petty officers of the sea services branches.

 The main entrance opens onto the central pavilion, where the authorities' offices were located.
 A covered patio there was used to show movies to the student body.
 To the left of this building was petty officers' housing, and further off and separated, the officers' housing, where the clandestine detention center operated during the 1976-1983 military dictatorship.
-To the right of the central pavilion were the checkpoint, the military guard building, and the Naval War School (Escuela de Guerra Naval).
+To the right of the central pavilion were the checkpoint, the military guard building, and the Naval War College (Escuela de Guerra Naval).

 Behind, at the rear, were the dormitories and, across Avenida Lugones, the institution's sports field.
 On the perimeter of the school were checkpoints which were staffed by the students in rotating shifts, at least one week per year for each student.

-In 1982, 230 final-year students of the ESMA were drafted to fight in the Falklands War; some of them died in the sinking of the ARA Belgrano and the attack on ARA Alférez Sobral.
+In 1982, 230 final-year students of the ESMA were drafted as NCOs to fight in the Falklands War; some of them died in the sinking of the ARA Belgrano and the attack on ARA Alférez Sobral.